tpierrain/me-myself-and-i/README.md

 ---

 ## In 2019
-### Theater play about strategical DDD, another keynote, 2 days workshops, podcasts...
+### (Theater play about) strategic DDD, Process Comm, Event Storming & Example Mapping, CQRS/ES
 With a 3 acts Theater play (written by Bruno and I), a 2 days workshop about how to go from Problem space to solution space and another keynote, this year was very intense regarding writing and event preparation for me.
 I also discovered (and liked) the awesome Sunny Tech conference (in Montpellier) and was proud to be the keynoter for the first edition of AlpesCraft (in Grenoble).